esamattis/immer-reducer/README.md

 });

 /**
- * This API is bit weird due to TS limitations but 3.0 should allow this
- * to be much simpler.
- *
- * The generated Action Types are available in SimpleAction.types */ const Thunks = createThunks<State, typeof SimpleActions.types>()({
+ * createThunks() infers state type and action types from SimpleActions */ const Thunks = createThunks(SimpleActions, {
     /**
      * Side effects should be created in thunks.
      * For example calling random() is a side effect.